LG G8 ThinQ full review

 Sound and vision

-Cameras first: the aforementioned Z camera can also be used to take portrait mode selfies together with the 8Mp main front camera.
-You’ll be able to adjust depth of field as you take photos - and after they’ve been taken - and can even apply the bokeh effect to video.
+Let's tackle the front first: the aforementioned Z camera can also be used to take portrait mode selfies together with the 8Mp main front camera.
+You’ll be able to adjust depth of field as you take photos - and after they’ve been taken - though the bokeh effect struggled to make out the edges of my hairline, clipping plenty of it into the background, despite the Z Camera's help.
+You can see a regular selfie and a few different levels of blur in the Flickr gallery here:

-That’s true for the rear cameras as well, and just like the touchless controls, it works better than we’d expected.
-If either the camera or the subject moves around too much then the focus begins to shift around a little, but for fairly static videos of people the bokeh is smooth and even does a decent job of catching the hairline.
+I was a touch sceptical, I'll admit, but this works better than I’d expected.
+If either the camera or the subject moves around too much then the focus begins to shift around a little, but for fairly static talking head videos the effect is surprisingly good - and I can forgive a choppy hairline a little more from a video.

 Flagship all over